Revamping rostering experience

 Improved navigation and usability

-by consolidating multiple siloed pages into a unified experience.
+by consolidating multiple siloed pages into one unified experience.

-to allow seamless adaptation to new service types and ensure long-term growth.
+enabling the platform to adapt to new service types and support long-term growth.

 Who will benefit from this